openbabel/documentation/FileFormats/FastSearching.rst

 Note that the parameter of the -s option needs to be a valid SMILES molecule when using fastsearch.
 You can use the more versatile SMARTS in a normal substructure search.

+For more information on using the FastSearch index format, see the user's tutorial.

 Read Options
 ~~~~~~~~~~~~